 Deciding between the ten plans can be difficult.
 You want to ensure that you have quality health care, but you don’t want to pay for additional coverage that you don’t need.
 There are several key categories that you will need to consider to ensure that you’re getting the best plan possible.

 The first thing that you should look at is your finances and your budget.
 The goal of your Medigap policy is to ensure that your retirement savings aren’t drained by medical bills, but your supplemental insurance policy shouldn’t break your bank every month.
 Before you apply for any Medigap plan, you should take a long and hard look at your budget to determine how much you can afford every month.

 The next thing that you should look at is your health and family history.
-The older that you get, the more money that you're going to spend on health care and medical costs.
+The older that you get, the more money that you’re going to spend on health care and medical costs.
 Before you purchase any Medigap plan, you should look at your chances of having any severe health problems.
-If you have a family history of poor health or severe health problems, then you will should invest in a more comprehensive Medigap plan, like a Plan F. On the other hand, if you're in decent health and you have a healthy family tree, then you can consider taking a risk by purchasing a small Medigap policy.
+If you have a family history of poor health or severe health problems, then you should invest in a more comprehensive Medigap plan like Plan F. On the other hand, if you’re in decent health and you have a healthy family tree, then you can consider taking a risk by purchasing a small Medigap policy.

 Enrolling in a Medicare Supplemental Insurance Plan